$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes

 ii) Follows properties of martingales.
-Thus almost every path of the process $\mathbf{\ X}$ has no oscillatory discontinuities, another words has at every point $t$ left and right hand side limit.
+Thus almost every path of the process $\mathbf{\ X}$ has no oscillatory discontinuities, in other words has at every point $t$ left and right hand side limit.
 Since process $\mathbf{Y}$ is obtained from the process $\mathbf{X}$ by continuous transformation it has similar properties.